Washing hard-shell clothing

 , on dried mud and dust.
 When it’s actually time to wash, you should opt for a gentle care program and wash at a maximum of 40ºC.
 If the clothes are splashed with salt water, or if they’ve become very sweaty, it’s also time to wash.
 Salt, fats, and sweat make the garment lose its abilities.

 - Use a liquid detergent, preferably our Odor Control Laundry Detergent that is made for fabrics that easily attract bad odors

 - Place them in a guppy bag that catches all microplastics

 - Dry them in a drying cabinet, if you have access to one – it will reactivate the waterproofing

 But what about airing gym clothes or synthetics?

 We often preach about how you should air instead of washing clothes that only smell a little funky.
-But this holds true for material that breathes; like cotton, viscose, linen and wool – natural fabrics.
+But this holds true for material that breathes; like cotton, viscose, linen, and wool – natural fabrics.
 Most outdoor gear or gym clothes are made from synthetics that technically cannot breathe (synthetic fabrics are a form of plastic).
 For that reason, it’s quite fruitless to hang them outdoors to air.

-, a lightly scented bacteria culture that will instantly neutralize bad odors.
-The Mist is effective on all kinds of fabrics and can be used to refresh both your hard-shell and workout clothes.
+, a lightly scented spray that will help disguise bad odors.
+The spray is effective on all kinds of fabrics and can be used to refresh both your hard-shell and workout clothes.